 grade in this class.
 I suggest that you start assignments when I hand them

 out.
 They often take more time than you think.

-This course is delivered to the Internet section online by Network EducationWare (NEW).
-Students in all sections have accounts on NEW and can play back the lectures and download the PDF slide files by going to courses.gmu.edu and logging in using their Mason ID and passwords.
+This course is delivered to the Internet section online using Elluminate which is part of Blackboard.
+Students in all sections have accounts on Blackboard and can play back the lectures and download the PDF slide files by going to courses.gmu.edu and logging in using their Mason ID and passwords.